I Thought I Would Just Know How to Mother

 And I want to show you what astrology showed me:

-💫 Your birth chart is a map back to yourself.
+💫 Your birth chart is a map back to yourself (seriously, we can go back to the first time your lost yourself).

-💫 Your child’s chart is a guide to understanding them on a soul level.
+💫 Your child’s chart is a guide to understanding them on a soul level (skip the trial and error and parenting guides, I’ve got you.)

 Because the answers were never outside of you, they’ve been inside you all along.
-You just need the right key to unlock them.
+You just need the Constellation Keys to remember them.